Mairéad Ní Mhaonaigh: The early 1980s: Mairéad Ní Mhaonaigh & Frankie Kennedy duo, Ragairne

 One evening, during a session in Gweedore (County Donegal), fifteen-year-old fiddle player Mairéad Ní Mhaonaigh, daughter of the session's leader Proinsias Ó Maonaigh, met with Belfast-born eighteen-year-old Frankie Kennedy during his summer trip to the Gaeltacht.
 They were attracted to each other, and Kennedy wrote to her regularly after leaving Donegal.

 Kennedy was advised by a friend that he should learn an instrument if he intended to court Ní Mhaonaigh, and so he got a whistle and taught himself to play.
 Later he learned the flute, a somewhat louder instrument, so that he could hear himself in sessions.
-His love for Ní Mhaonaigh coupled with perfectionist tendencies turned him into a well-respected flute player.
+His love for her coupled with perfectionist tendencies turned him into a well-respected flute player.

 Kennedy and Ní Mhaonaigh married in 1981.

 The new couple continued to play at sessions in Donegal, and this formed the basis for their musical partnership.
 They made their recording debut on Albert Fry's eponymous record in 1979 and later formed a short-lived group called Ragairne which also included Gearóid Ó Maonaigh, Ní Mhaonaigh's brother, on guitar, Donal O'Hanlon from Newry on guitar, vocals and cittern and was rejoined in 1981 by singer Eithne Ní Bhraonáin, later known as Enya.

-Joined by bouzouki player Ciarán Curran and Eithne Ní Bhraonáin, now known as Enya, on synthesizer, Frankie Kennedy and Mairéad Ní Mhaonaigh released a recording entitled Ceol Aduaidh on Gael-Linn records in 1983.
+Joined by bouzouki player Ciarán Curran and Eithne Ní Bhraonáin, now known as Enya, on synthesizer, Frankie Kennedy and Ní Mhaonaigh released a recording entitled Ceol Aduaidh on Gael-Linn records in 1983.

 At the time, Kennedy and Ní Mhaonaigh were earning their living by teaching at St. Oliver Plunkett National School in Malahide, north County Dublin.
 But live performances in 1984 and 1985, particularly in the United States, convinced them that there was an audience for "no-compromise traditional music played with heart and drive," and they were persuaded to give up teaching.

 During this time, the group added guitarist Mark Kelly and released in 1987 a record called Altan, named after a lake in Donegal, although the name Altan wasn't used for the band on that release.
 Altan was produced by Dónal Lunny, who subsequently appeared as either a producer or guest musician on every Altan album which followed.